 On September 20, 1999, audiences were invited to explore another side of New York City, where crimes were “especially heinous.”
-The first spinoff of creator Dick Wolf’s successful Law & Order series, Special Victims Unit introduced viewers to a new team of “dedicated detectives” -- Oliva Benson (Mariska Hargitay), Elliot Stabler (Christopher Meloni), Monique Jeffries (Michelle Hurd) and John Munch (Richard Belzer), led by Capt.
-Don Cragen (Dann Florek) -- tasked with bringing justice for sexually based crimes.
+The first spinoff of creator Dick Wolf’s successful Law & Order series, Special Victims Unit introduced viewers to a new team of “dedicated detectives” -- Olivia Benson (Mariska Hargitay), Elliot Stabler (Christopher Meloni), Monique Jeffries (Michelle Hurd) and John Munch (Richard Belzer), led by Capt.
+Don Cragen (Dann Florek) -- tasked with bringing justice for

 Their stories quickly became beloved by audiences as the series not only became a ratings hit for NBC, but also earned critical acclaim -- including a historic run of Emmy nominations and wins for its guest stars -- and adoration among the many actors who passed through on their way to stardom.

 “At its heart, it's a show about good versus evil,” Michaela McManus, who played ADA Kim Greylek on season 10, tells ET.
 “In a world that's increasingly scary and uncertain, people want to believe there are tireless champions like Benson and Stabler.”

 In the middle of its 18th season, now starring Raúl Esparza (ADA Rafael Barba), Kelli Giddish (Det.
 Amanda Rollins), Peter Scanavino (Det.
 Dominick Carisi Jr.) and Ice-T (Det.
 Fin Tutuola) alongside Hargitay, SVU is just two seasons away from the record for longest-running live action prime-time scripted series (a title shared by the original Law & Order and Gunsmoke).
 On Wednesday, Feb.
 8, it will air its 400th episode, a feat achieved by only eight other scripted programs over the past four decades.